Lattice-Automation/seqviz/README.md

 // To render the viewer, eg for server-side rendering, and returns it as an HTML string. viewer.renderToString();
 ```

-## Demo

-You can see a demonstration with iGEM BioBricks at: [tools.latticeautomation.com/seqviz](https://tools.latticeautomation.com/seqviz).

-For developers, the demo source code is at [seqviz/demo](https://github.com/Lattice-Automation/seqviz/tree/master/demo/README.md).

-You can also check out an example of using SeqViz to view NCBI GenBank entries in our [Medium post](https://medium.com/lattice-automation/visualize-your-dna-sequences-with-seqviz-b1d945eb9684).

 ## Contact Us